 Begin early by understanding what motivates your supporters, and how you can appeal to those motivations.

-2. Create a Comprehensive Marketing Plan for the Giving Tuesday Campaign
+2. Create a Comprehensive Marketing Plan for your Campaign

 The first experience a potential donor has with your cause will often be a fundraising appeal.
 If you begin with this premise — that all communications are donor communications — you must ensure that you have mapped out a comprehensive and coherent strategy for the motive, message, market, mediums, means, and methods by which you’ll share and thank your donors.